Re-L21/ProjectSpiritNotes/Gameplay/Core Gameplay.md

 	    - Locked place / some roadblock can be dealt with either solving a puzzle, smash your way through it, or a specific ability
 	- Ultimate mechanics :
 	    - Is a hidden ability that every spirit has ( ==after unlocking it, some bosses will re appear with its hidden ability unlocked== )
 	    - Unlocked after
-		    - Defeating the first 4 bosses / clearing first region
+		    - Defeating the first 4 bosses
+		    - Obtain all memento (for each spirit)
-		    - Defeating the first 4 bosses, then interacting with some kind of item in some places (makes unlocking the ultimate can be avoidable / skip)
+		    - talk to the correspond spirit in the base (makes unlocking the ultimate can be avoidable / skip)
 		- Ultimate require ==reiatsu== and will deplete ==reiryoku==
 		    - Every spirit has different ultimate, will always use the current spirit